Hero Background Image

 Researching the local market and getting the right fixer-upper

-If you are serious about maximising the return on your investment look to cosmetic projects, rather than larger, structural renovations or expensive labour intensive features.
-Some cost effective and sensible projects include:
+If you're serious about maximising the return on your investment, look to cosmetic projects, rather than larger, structural renovations or expensive, labour-intensive features.
+Some cost-effective and sensible projects include:

 • A fresh lick of paint, indoors and out